gchase/re-compare/README.md

 Re-Compare
 =====

-A modular configurable platform for comparing pattern matching algorithms with state-of-the-art baseline algorithms.
+A modular configurable platform for comparing regex matching algorithms with state-of-the-art baseline algorithms.

 ## Features